 You relish your daily walks with your dog.
 You both get fresh air and exercise, and it’s fun to see your dog explore and discover the world.
-Afterwards, you and your pup may engage in a cozy snuggle session on the couch.
+Afterward, you and your pup may engage in a cozy snuggle session on the couch.

-Dogs also need to walk to get food and water and to use the bathroom outside.
+Dogs also need to walk to get food and water and use the bathroom outside.
 It’s essential to keep your pup’s paws in tip-top shape so they can continue to move around and bond with you.

 Several factors can cause a paw infection.
 Here are a few common ones.